-When veteran musicians join forces, the result can be powerful.
-This happened when guitarist/vocalist Jimmy Razor and bassist/vocalist John Colarossi renewed their love of Punk and formed The Molars.
-Enlisting lead guitarist Mike Folker and drummer Shane Olson, a new band began to gel with a raw and greasy sound that combines the best elements of Rockabilly, Garage, Glam, and most importantly, Punk Rock.
+When veteran musicians with a love of Greasy Rock 'n' Roll join forces, the result would likely sound like The Molars.
+This happened when guitarist/vocalist Jimmy Razor and bassist/vocalist John Colarossi enlisted lead guitarist Michael Ballon and drummer Shane Olson to play their shared musical passions.
+A new band began to gel with a raw and greasy sound that combines elements of Rockabilly, Blues, Garage, and Glam into a musical stew that could be called Pub Rock.

-The Molars understand the stylistic lineage between 1950’s Rockabilly and late 1970’s Punk.
-They draw liberally from both styles and much in between.
-A typical show will feature vintage classics from the likes of Eddie Cochran or Little Richard, given a dirtier and faster treatment.
-Also heard are chestnuts from the post-1977 era from the likes of The Ramones or The Clash.
-To the Molars, Punk and Rockabilly are nothing more than good old-fashioned Rock ‘n’ Roll.
+The Molars understand the stylistic lineage of the past 65 years of Rock 'n' Roll.
+A typical show will feature vintage classics from the likes of Eddie Cochran or Chuck Berry, given a dirtier and faster treatment.
+Also heard are chestnuts from the post-1977 era from the likes of The Ramones, Clash, or Iggy Pop.
+There is even the occasional nod to the 1960's with bits and pieces of Rolling Stones, Kinks, and other Brits.
+To the Molars, it is all nothing more than good old-fashioned Rock 'n' Roll.

 Do not think that The Molars are simply a covers band.
 Both John Colarossi and Jimmy Razor are songwriters, adding their original tunes to the mix.
 This bonus has allowed The Molars to achieve a shared goal; releasing an album of all new songs.